 It was a contentious debate, with library board members initially lobbying for a site on the triangle on the south side of Water Street.
 Opponents said the city needed the parking lot, which was used as a car-pool lot for many area residents who worked at Speed Queen in Ripon.

-It took nearly two years before the new building made its debut.
+It took nearly two years before the new building made its official debut.